-• There were no comments about the DHHS/Aging integration plan October 19th - Supervisors Goodwin and Taylor (joint town hall meeting)

-• There were no comments about the DHHS/Aging integration plan October 20th - Supervisor Shea town hall meeting

-October 21st - Supervisors Cullen, Martin, and Taylor (joint town hall meeting)

-October 21st - Supervisors Sumner and Wasserman (joint town hall meeting)
+- There were no comments about the DHHS/Aging integration plan October 19th Supervisors Goodwin and Taylor (joint town hall meeting) - There were no comments about the DHHS/Aging integration plan October 20th Supervisor Shea town hall meeting - There were no comments about the DHHS/Aging integration plan October 21st Supervisors Cullen, Martin, and Taylor (joint town hall meeting) - There were no comments about the DHHS/Aging integration plan October 21st Supervisors Sumner and Wasserman (joint town hall meeting) - There were no comments about the DHHS/Aging integration plan

-October 29th - Supervisor Nicholson town hall meeting

-October 30: The County Board of Supervisors held its annual public budget hearing.
-At this hearing, attended by all County Supervisors, members of the public shared their views on the County budget.
-Provide summary of integration questions/concerns
+Also, on October 30th, the County Board of Supervisors held its annual public budget hearing.
+At this hearing, attended by all County Supervisors as well as the County Executive, members of the public shared their views on the County budget.
+There were four individuals who spoke about the County Executive's integration plan; three of those individuals (two of whom are current Commission on Aging members) spoke in favor of the integration plan, and one citizen spoke against it.

-Finally, County residents were routinely encouraged by the County Executive's Office and County Board of Supervisors to submit questions or feedback to them regarding the 2021 County Budget.
-Older adults, and all County residents, were asked to contact their County Supervisor with budget questions, concerns, and priorities.
+Finally, throughout the budget process, County residents were routinely encouraged by the County Executive's Office and County Board of Supervisors to submit questions or feedback regarding the 2021 County Budget to their individual offices.